These three teacher side hustle ideas I am going to share in this post are easy, will not take up too much free time, and pay well.

-So teacher side hustles to the rescue!
+So, teacher side hustles to the rescue!

-This teacher side hustle isn’t passive like TpT, but it can be more lucrative more quickly.
-Anybody can teach on Out School, but active, certified teachers tend to stand out more among parents.
+This teacher side hustle is not passive like Teachers Pay Teachers, but it can be more lucrative more quickly.
+Anybody can teach on OutSchool, but active, certified teachers tend to stand out more among parents.
 All you really need to get started is a laptop with a webcam and an idea for a class.

-Basically, Out School is online classes for kids aged 3-18 over Zoom.
-You are in charge of pretty much everything.
+Basically, OutSchool offers online classes for kids aged 3-18 over Zoom.
+You oversee pretty much everything.
 You set the rates, the format of the class, the number of students allowed in each class, the frequency and duration of the classes.
 Then you show up online and teach and get paid 70% of what you charge.

 My first week on Outschool, I taught for 9 hours and I was paid $164.
 Not too shabby for a few hours a week.
 There are people on there that teach all day long and make a killing.

 This would be a great way for teachers to make some extra money in the summer.
 And sure, you could do something like VIPKid, but there isn’t a crazy time difference so you can be in control of your schedule and when you offer classes!

 This teacher side hustle is for the crafty teachers who have a super cute classroom.
 If you make decorations for your classroom, sell them on Etsy!